HEP-FCC/fcc-tutorials/FccSoftwareFramework.md

 ### 2- Changing an algorithm parameter

-Open [JetClustering.cpp](https://github.com/HEP-FCC/FCCSW/blob/master/Reconstruction/src/JetClustering.cpp), and have a look at the constructor of the class.
+Open [JetClustering.cpp](https://github.com/HEP-FCC/FCCSW/blob/master/Reconstruction/RecCalorimeter/src/components/JetClustering.cpp) and [JetClustering.h](https://github.com/HEP-FCC/FCCSW/blob/master/Reconstruction/RecCalorimeter/src/components/JetClustering.h), and have a look at the constructor of the class.
 Several properties are declared.

 Properties can be set in the configuration file.